acv-98/Game-of-Life-Designer/README.md

 Ever since I stumbled upon Conway's Game of Life ([Wikipedia Link](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)), I wanted to try implementing it because I found it really interesting how a few simple rules can generate so much evolution.

-The original game is known as a zero-player-game, meaning you mainly just watch it do its thing without interacting with it at all.
+The original game is known as a zero-player-game, meaning you mainly just watch it do its thing without interacting with it at all. <br />
 I wanted to change that and make it as interactive as possible by letting the user design the initial starting points and even delete or add new cells mid game.